daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
 ---

+# About this blog

+# About me

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Maxim Gorbatyuk, and I am from Almaty, Kazakhstan.
+Also I am:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+- Senior software engineer in EPAM company
+- .NET developer
+- Angular developer
+- interested in project management and team leading
+- addicted to getting new knowledge, skiing, snowboarding, hiking and Starbacks coffee

 ### my history